-The outbreak caused one death in California and seven illnesses in Maryland, all victims but one required hospitalization.
-All the victims are Hispanics, two mother-infant pairs and a newborn were amongst them.
+The outbreak caused one death in California and seven illnesses in Maryland.
+All victims but one required hospitalization.
+All the victims are Hispanics, two mother-infant pairs and a newborn were among them.
+Listeria is most dangerous to pregnant women.

 On Feb.10 food safety inspectors from the Virginia Department of Agriculture and Consumer Services reported the Listeria monocytogenes bacterium was isolated from a sample of Cuajada en Terron (fresh cheese curd).
 This was the first report of the growing public health emergency.